 - Definition Congenital Myopathy:

 - Dictionary is a term for any muscle disorder present at birth.
 By this definition the congenital myopathies could include hundreds of distinct neuromuscular syndromes and disorders.
-In general, congenital central pontine myelinolysis meaning.
+In general, congenital central pontine myelinolysis what is.